tamhub/metabase/docs/operations-guide/running-metabase-on-elastic-beanstalk.md

 These settings will run the Metabase application using the [official Metabase Docker image on Dockerhub](https://hub.docker.com/r/metabase/metabase/).

-You can now go ahead and click `Review and launch` and you will be directed to a page with many sections where you will have to do a bit more configuration to launch your instance.
+Click **Review and launch**.
+You'll be directed to a page to configure and launch your instance.

 ## Step 2 - Configure the basic Metabase architecture